-Driver and Vehicle Standards Agency (DVSA) research shows that half of motorists use sat-nav, but around a quarter of accidents involving new drivers are caused by them being distracted.
+In the wake of the sat-nav-oriented changes to the driving test, Driver & Vehicle Standards Agency (DVSA) research shows that half of motorists use sat-nav, but around a quarter of accidents involving new drivers are caused by them being distracted.
 The new test aims to address this by integrating a sat-nav into the test for the first time.

-Drivers taking the test will now be asked to follow directions to a predetermined destination, enabling examiners to assess a driver's ability to follow instruction while also adhering to road signs.
+Drivers taking the test are now asked to follow directions to a predetermined destination, enabling examiners to assess a driver's ability to follow instruction while also adhering to road signs.

-The independent driving section of the driving test, where drivers are asked to follow signs to a destination without further instruction from the examiner or sat-nav, will also be extended from 10 to 20 minutes.
+The independent driving section of the test, when drivers are asked to follow signs to a destination without further instruction from the examiner or sat-nav, will also be extended from 10 to 20 minutes.

-Additionally, examiners will now ask safety questions while the driver is on the move, or even ask them to use turn on certain controls, such as the rear heated screen.
+Additionally, examiners now ask safety questions while the driver is on the move and can ask them to turn on certain controls, such as the rear heated screen.

-Edmund King, president of the AA, welcomed the changes, telling Autocar: “We know that new drivers are a higher risk on the roads, therefore we need to better prepare them for real-world driving.
-These changes will test drivers in a more realistic manner which is essential to improving their safety once their L-plates are removed.
+Edmund King, president of the AA, welcomed the changes earlier this year, telling Autocar: “We know that new drivers are a higher risk on the roads, therefore we need to better prepare them for real-world driving.
+These changes will test drivers in a more realistic manner, which is essential to improving their safety once their L-plates are removed.
 The changes, particularly the extended independent driving and use of a sat-nav, should help to produce better, safer motorists.